February 11 – 19, 2023

 Sub-tropical, seaside, coastal prairie, oak woodland, riparian, desert

-Culture, rare subtropical habitats, butterflies
+Culture, history, rare subtropical habitats, butterflies

-Corpus Christi International Airport (CRP) at 4:00 PM, the tour ends in Laredo at the Laredo International Airport (LRD) at 12:00 PM
+Corpus Christi International Airport (CRP) at 4:00 PM, and the tour ends in Laredo at the Laredo International Airport (LRD) at 12:00 PM

-Very comfortable hotels & excellent, local Texas restaurants.
+Comfortable hotels & excellent, local Texas restaurants.

 Alcohol, personal calls, laundry, and other personal expenses.

 Warm to hot and possibly humid, 60 – 95 degrees Fahrenheit.
 On rare occasions, a cold front reaches the Rio Grande Valley and it is a good idea to bring at least one set of warm layers.